DeGraciaMathieu/php-class-dependencies-analyzer/README.md

 php class-dependencies-analyzer analyze ./path/to/project
 ```

-⚠️ To obtain accurate results, it is important to analyze your entire codebase, use the `--filter=*` option to filter the results.
+⚠️ To obtain accurate results, it is important to analyze your entire codebase, use the `--only=*` or `--exclude=*` options to filter the results.

 ```
-php class-dependencies-analyzer analyze app --filters=Domain,Infrastructure
+php class-dependencies-analyzer analyze app --only=App\\Domain,Infrastructure php class-dependencies-analyzer analyze app --exclude=Models
 ```

 ## Detecting Cyclic Dependencies